NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Shoulder; ankle

 Williams has missed the past two games after playing through an ankle injury in Week 6.
 The Niners hoped the bye would get him fully back to play Sunday against Jacksonville, but Williams is listed as questionable after practicing on a limited basis Thursday and Friday.
-In fact, coach Kyle Shanahan called Williams "real questionable" on Friday, which means he could be a true game-time decision depending on how he feels after a long flight.
-If Williams can't play, the Niners will turn to Jaylon Moore to replace him again.
+In fact, coach Kyle Shanahan called Williams "real questionable" on Friday, which means he could be a true game-time decision.
+If Williams can't play, the Niners will turn to Jaylon Moore to replace him again. -- Nick Wagoner

 Keaton Mitchell, RB, Baltimore Ravens